Ellen Falkner: World Indoor Championship

 Falkner won a third World Indoor singles title during the 2016 World Indoor Bowls Championship after defeating Rebecca Field in the final.
 This success came ten years after her previous two victories.
 In 2019 she won the mixed pairs gold with Robert Paxton at the 2019 World Indoor Bowls Championship.
 At the 2021 World Indoor Bowls Championship Falkner became the first female player to reach the final of the open pairs event (playing with Greg Harlow).

 Atlantic Championships

 In 2005 she won the triples and fours gold medals at the Atlantic Bowls Championships.
 After a singles bronze and pairs silver in 2009 she won the fours gold medal and triples silver medal at the 2011 Atlantic Championships in Cyprus.
 Four years later in 2015 she won the triples silver medal and fours bronze medal at the Championships, also in Cyprus.

 National

 After winning the 2011 National singles crown she subsequently won the singles at the British Isles Bowls Championships in 2012.
 She also won the two wood title in 2011 and has won eleven National titles in total; two singles, three CofC, four pairs (2007, 2008, 2012, 2017 all with Sue Alexander), one triples (2007) and one junior title.

+In 2023, (Falkner now living in Australia and working as the Bowls Australia High Performance Manager for Para Bowls) won the Australian National Bowls Championships fours title with Jamie-Lee Worsnop, Ellen Ryan and Karen Murphy.